acquitelol/elle/README.md

 }
 ```

-and Elle will not complain.
+and Elle will not complain because implicitly converting `void *` -> `T *` and vice versa is allowed.

 > [!IMPORTANT]
 > Strings are different to regular pointers.
-Even though they are just `char*`, the compiler will not allow you to implicitly cast a `void*` to a `string`.
+Even though they are just `char *`, the compiler will not allow you to implicitly cast a `void*` to a `string`.
 You will need to explicitly cast it.

 <hr />